Man assaulted by group on Aberdeen street - Evening Express

 Police are investigating after a man was attacked by a group of people on a city street.

-The 25-year-old was targeted at around 10pm on Monday near to the RS McColl newsagent on North Balnagask Road in Torry.
+The 21-year-old was targeted at around 10pm on Monday near to the RS McColl newsagent on North Balnagask Road in Torry.

 Officers said the man was assaulted by a “number of others”.
 There is no information about his injuries.